Health insurance in China

 • The clinics

-Most expatriates go to international hospitals for treatment, as there are expatriate doctors practicing in these establishments.
-International hospitals are more expensive than local hospitals, here are some examples of average medical costs in a private hospital:
+Most expatriates choose international hospitals for their medical care.
+As a result, expatriate doctors practice in these establishments.
+International hospitals are therefore more expensive than local hospitals.
+Here are some examples of average medical costs in a private hospital :

 Paramedical care in China

 There are very few orthoptists in China; it’s a very underdeveloped profession.
-You’ll find a few expatriate orthoptists in major cities.
+So you’ll find a few expatriate orthoptists in the big cities.
 However, you can get a pair of glasses made very easily and cheaply at opticians in working-class neighborhoods.

 Maternity in China, from pregnancy to childbirth

-China has excellent international hospitals and qualified health care staff, so you can carry out your pregnancy without fear.
-You will be monitored during your pregnancy by an obstetrician or gynecologist.
-In China, hospitals will offer you “packages” covering all the consultations, examinations and tests you will have during your pregnancy.
-That way, you’ll have a clearer picture of your pregnancy schedule and budget.
+China has excellent international hospitals and qualified health personnel.
+So you can go ahead with your pregnancy without fear.
+You’ll be monitored throughout your pregnancy by an obstetrician or gynecologist.
+In China, hospitals will offer you packages that include all the consultations, examinations and tests you’ll need during your pregnancy.
+As a result, you’ll have a clearer picture of your pregnancy schedule and budget.

 Birth preparation can sometimes be non-existent, as not all hospitals offer it.
 In China, Caesarean delivery is prioritized over natural or epidural delivery.
 Remember to be clear about how you want to give birth.